 Most explain the reasoning behind doing so is to keep themselves accountable and to motivate others.
 These reports can have a lot of great intel if you're in a niche where your competitors publish them.

 Just head over to Google and do a search for “[topic] blog income report” without the quotes.
 For instance “recipe blog income report” pulls up income reports from over ten different blogs in the top 20 results with almost all of them being recently published.
-Not every niche has people that do it, but it’s certainly worth a look to see if any bloggers in yours does.
+Not every niche has people that do it, but it's certainly worth a look to see if any bloggers in yours do.

 How to Find Affiliate Programs in Your Niche